w3c/webpayments/privacy/use-cases/src.md

 ## Overview of Click-to-Pay Flow

-* The user pushes the Click-to-Pay button.
+* The user pushes the Click-to-Pay button on a merchant site.
+This is typically provided by another party, the SRC Initiator (SRC-I), in a 3p context.
-* The SRC Initiator (SRC-I) determines (via a cookie, typically) whether this is a returning user, and if so finds the user's SRC identity (e.g., email address).
+* The SRC-I determines (via a cookie, typically) whether this is a returning user, and if so finds the user's SRC identity (e.g., email address).
 * The SRC-I dispatches the identity to different SRC systems (typically the card networks) and aggregates the responses into a candidate card list (i.e., cards registered in SRC systems under that user identity).
 * The SRC-I displays the list of cards to the user for selection.
 * (The rest of the flow happens, but it is not essential to understanding the problem statement.)